Code-Institute-Submissions/MariaHochstoeger-project1/README.md

     Dr. Giri has given a Ted Talk.
 I would like to embed this video directly on the about page.

-- Streamline the about page
+- Improve the about page

     Make the costs on the about page into a table giving an easier overview to the site visitor.